Last updated on 24 January 2022

 - Ice the area using an ice pack wrapped in a clean cloth.

 - Compress the foot or ankle lightly using a bandage.
 If you think the bones are broken, don't try to align them into place.

 - Elevate the foot and ankle above their heart.

-- If you think the foot or ankle is broken, take the person to the nearest A&E once you have completed the RICE process.
+If you think the foot or ankle is broken, take the person to the nearest Accident & Emergency (A&E) once you have completed the RICE process.

-If someone does suffer a break, treatment and recovery will depend largely on the severity of the injury.
-The doctor will first perform a physical examination, looking at the foot or ankle for signs of a fracture.
+If someone does suffer from a broken foot or ankle, treatment and recovery will depend largely on the severity of the injury.
+The orthopaedic specialist will first perform a physical examination, looking at the foot or ankle for signs of a fracture.
 If they suspect a bone might be broken, they will most likely order an x-ray.
 If a fracture is confirmed, treatment might include:

 - Aligning the bones and applying a splint to keep them in place

 - Aligning the bones and putting the foot or ankle into a cast to keep them in place

 - Surgical intervention, which may be needed if the bones cannot be fixed easily

 - Crutches, used to help keep weight off of the injured area